-- When the observed response is dichotomous, the probability of response is related to the level of the pharmacodynamic stimulus. - Categorical responses can be regarded as generalized dichotomous responses: several distinct responses are possible, not just one [402]. - Time-to-event data record the time elapsing from some natural origin of the time scale to an event [398]. - The count model describes data that report the number of events in a volume of space or time.
+- When the observed response is dichotomous, the probability of response is related to the level of the pharmacodynamic stimulus. - Categorical responses can be regarded as generalized dichotomous responses: several distinct responses are possible, not just one [569]. - Time-to-event data record the time elapsing from some natural origin of the time scale to an event [565]. - The count model describes data that report the number of events in a volume of space or time.

 Despite the problems associated with constructing appropriate efficacy measures, a plethora of classical pharmacodynamic models have been developed.
-Accordingly, in this last part of the book, we first present in Chapter 10 the classical modeling approaches used to analyze the observed pharmacodynamic effects.
-In Chapter 11, the last of the book, we present concepts and applications of nonlinear dynamics to pharmacodynamics, placing particular emphasis on chemotherapy and drugs affecting the central nervous system, the cardiovascular system, and the endocrine function.
-10
+Accordingly, in this last part of the book, we first present in Chapter 12 the classical modeling approaches used to analyze the observed pharmacodynamic effects.
+In Chapter 13, we present concepts and applications of nonlinear dynamics to pharmacodynamics, placing particular emphasis on chemotherapy and drugs affecting the central nervous system, the cardiovascular system, and the endocrine function.

-Classical Pharmacodynamics
+Chapter 12 Classical Pharmacodynamics